Compare to Similar Products

 Ease of Use

 Much of the allure of the Pizzaiolo is around its user-friendliness, and it earned a very high score relative to other ovens in our review.
 For those who want to turn out flawless pizzas each and every time but are a bit wary of their own cooking skills, this oven is all-but automatic.
-It offers all of the same convenience of other electric ovens but actually delivers high-quality pies.
-With the style presets and obvious alarm system for things like preheating and cooking times, you can focus on pizza preparation and leave the worry to this smart oven.
+It offers all of the same convenience as other electric ovens but actually delivers high-quality pies.
+With the style presets and obvious alarm system for things like preheating and cooking times, you can focus on pizza preparation and leave the worry to the oven.

 However, for those who do want to be more involved in the cooking process, this oven also offers a "manual" setting.
-This allows you to dial in the deck and oven temperatures and set whether the top heating element distributes heat evenly or directs it more towards the crust.
+It allows you to dial in the deck and oven temperatures and set whether the top heating element distributes heat evenly or directs it more towards the crust.
 Despite its purposeful design specific to pizza making, the Pizzaiolo delivers a full-value experience — from fully automatic to entirely manual operation.
-This is what makes this oven such a versatile option for such a wide array of cooking abilities.
+This feature is part of what makes this oven such a versatile option for such a wide array of cooking abilities.

-For those seeking the ultimate at-home pizza maker to simplify the baking process, the fully automated design of the Breville Smart Oven Pizzaiolo should be incorporated into your kitchen.
+For those seeking the ultimate at-home pizza maker to simplify the baking process, the fully automated design of the Breville Smart Oven Pizzaiolo should be incorporated into your arsenal of kitchen tools.
 This extravagant oven is a remarkable feat of engineering by a design team that clearly loves pizza.
 It does, however, carry a price tag that will outshine its marvel for many, but if the price does not bother you, we do not hesitate to recommend this modern oven to anyone.